Our Detailed A to Z of Bar Styles In Europe

 (Dutch, Belgian, Northern France)

 Fondly named for their wooden interiors, the brown café is the staple pub of the Low Countries.
-Normally lacking any cushioned seating and simply offering a quiet egalitarian venue for a drink and a chat.
-However, with many venues based in historic buildings you can find some incredibly quirky and characterful brown cafes.
+Normally lacking any cushioned seating and simply offering a quiet egalitarian venue for a drink and a chat, the equivalent to the English or Irish pub.
+However, with many venues based in historic buildings you can find some incredibly quirky and characterful brown cafés – it is a loosely applied definition.

 Example: Au Daringman, Bruxelles, Belgium